nathancarter/weblurch/doc/plan.md

 ### Cleanup

- * See what tests now fail and clean them up.
  * Make significant revisions to anything remaining in `doc/`, now based on the fact that github renders `.md` and `.litcoffee` files perfectly, so that you no longer need to bother with a doc-build step.